kevinolega/callcentertrainingtips/_posts/2019-08-12-media-sucks.md

 1. Find a practice partner
 2. Buy a notebook and begin writing your thoughts and ideas.
 3. Start thinking in English.
+4. Write your excuses on your journal.
+5. Write your plan of action on how to improve your English.
+6. Write the names of all the people you will ask for help.